voskobovich/yii2-many-to-many-behavior/README.md

 }
 ```

+Relation names don't need to end in `_list`, and you can use any name for a relation.
+It is recommended to use meaningful names, though.

 ### Custom getters and setters ###

 Attributes lik `author_list` and `review_list` in the `Book` model are created automatically.
 By default, they are configured to accept data from a standard select input (see below).
 However, it is possible to use custom getter and setter functions, which may be useful for interaction with more complex frontend scripts: